rxantos/tubras/tools/irrb/doc/material_panel.rst

 The **irrB** material panel gives explicit control over every available Irrlicht material property.
-Mapping from a Blender material to an Irrlicht is difficult at best so **irrB** takes the approach of letting the user control the settings.
+Mapping from a Blender material to an Irrlicht is difficult at best so **irrB** takes the approach of letting the user control the settings directly.
-In cases where there is a direct match between a Blender material property and an Irrlicht material property, **irrB** will use the Blender property and include an additional panel element in the **irrB** material panel.
+In cases where there is a direct match between a Blender material property and an Irrlicht material property, **irrB** will use the Blender property and include it as an additional panel element in the **irrB** material panel.

 .. container:: irrb-left